-The realism of the simulated barotropic tides is crucial for the ability of the model to generate realistic internal tides.
-The barotropic M2 tide simulated by our model is estimated for each of the 3 month ENSO periods, and both estimations provide similar results (not shown).
-The simulated barotropic M2 tide is forced at the open boundary by FES2014.
-Its free evolution within the Solomon Sea compares well with the FES2014 solution.
-The M2 barotropic tide is maximum outside the Solomon Sea and almost null within the Solomon Sea (Fig. 7).
-East of the Solomon Islands, the lines of constant M2 phase in Figure 7 illustrate a southward propagation that turns westward at the southern tip of the Solomon Islands with a magnitude that decreases from 30 to 15 cm.
-The M2 barotropic tide interacts clearly with bathymetry at Solomon Strait (5°-6°S), at the southern extremity of the Solomon Islands and at the southeastern tip of PNG (Fig. 7).
+Sea (Fig. 7).
+East of the Solomon Islands, the lines of constant M2 phase in Fig. 7 illustrate a southward propagation that turns westward at the southern tip of the Solomon Islands with a magnitude that decreases from 30 to 15 cm.
+The M2 barotropic tide interacts clearly with bathymetry at Solomon Strait (5-6° S), at the southern extremity of the Solomon Islands, and at the southeastern tip of PNG (Fig. 7).
 The interaction of this barotropic tide with the topography enclosing the Solomon Sea is favorable for generating M2 internal tides.